 This program, administered by the Iowa College Student Aid Commission (ICSAC), provides aid based on significant financial need to qualified undergraduate Iowa residents who are enrolled at least one-quarter time (3 credit hours) at a private institution in Iowa.
 A student may receive the ITG for no more than eight full-time semesters.
-Application is made by completing the FAFSA by July 1st and having an expected family contribution (EFC) at or below \$16,000.
+Application is made by completing the FAFSA by July 1st and having a Student Aid Index (SAI) at or below \$16,000.
 ITG awards vary up to \$7,500 per academic year.
 The ITG awards will not be finalized until it is confirmed that the student meets Iowa residency requirements.
 This may require a student to complete a residency form.
 The amount of the state grant is determined by Iowa's General Assembly using information from the FAFSA.
-In the event that available state funds are insufficient to pay the full amount of each approved grant, the ICSAC has the authority to administratively reduce the award.
+In the event that available state funds are insufficient to pay the full amount of each approved grant, the Iowa Department of Education has the authority to administratively reduce the award.
 State grant funds will not be replaced by Morningside University if the student is considered ineligible by the state due to incomplete paperwork, late filing, or insufficient funding.

-Iowa National Guard Educational Assistance Grant
+Iowa National Guard Service Scholarship

-This grant provides annual awards to Iowa National Guard members who attend eligible Iowa colleges and universities.
+ThiThis grant provides annual awards to Iowa National Guard members who attend eligible Iowa colleges and universities.
 Maximum individual awards cannot exceed the resident tuition rate at Iowa Regent Universities.
 The Iowa Adjutant General determines eligibility.
 Applications are required to complete both the Iowa Financial Aid Application and the Free Application for Federal Student Aid (FAFSA).
-Applications should be submitted on or before July 1st, through the Iowa Financial Aid Application online at https://icaps.iowacollegeaid.gov/ICAPS/ApplicationProcess/ApplicationMainPage.aspx and the FAFSA at studentaid.gov Spring-only applications should be submitted on or before December 1st.
-The 2023-2024 award was \$8,798.
+Applications should be submitted on or before July 1st, through the Iowa Financial Aid Application online at https://icaps.iowacollegeaid.gov/ICAPS/ApplicationProcess/ApplicationMainPage.aspx and the FAFSA at studentaid. gov Spring-only applications should be submitted on or before December 1st.
+The 2024-2025 full-time award is \$9,034 (part-time awards are pro-rated based on the number of enrolled credit hours.)
+In the event that available funds are insufficient to pay the full amount of each approved grant, the Iowa Department of Education has the authority to administratively reduce the award.
+State grant funds will not be replaced by Morningside University if the student is considered ineligible by the state due to incomplete paperwork, late filing, or insufficient funding.